nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

 developers.
 As long as you are careful to make sure your development zone does not contain customer data, then making backups of your development databases and loading those backups in local development copies can help speed up your testcase creation process and leverage "end to end" tests that may use such data.
-It's common to use public helm charts (or make a copy of them) to deploy these databases in your local or CICD environments.
+It's common to use public helm charts (or make a copy of them) to deploy these databases in your local or CI/CD environments.
 Example charts:
  * Minio to locally replicate S3 APIs and storage: https://github.com/minio/minio/tree/master/helm/minio
  * A huge selection of others can be found from Bitnami's collection at https://github.com/bitnami/charts/tree/main/bitnami